NNDB

 He had a showy supporting role in his first film, The Farmer's Daughter starring Joseph Cotten and Loretta Young.
 He played the monster in the original The Thing, and later starred in Them!, battling giant ants.
 His first leading role was Two Lost Worlds in 1950, which left Arness shipwrecked on a volcanic island filled with dinosaurs.

 Gunsmoke was a popular radio series, which aired CBS Radio from 1952 to 1961.
-William Conrad was radio's Matt Dillon, the Marshall of Dodge City, but Conrad was easily a hundred pounds overweight (he later played the rotund private eye Cannon and the bigger half of Jake and the Fatman).
+William Conrad was radio's Matt Dillon, the Marshal of Dodge City, but Conrad was easily a hundred pounds overweight (he later played the rotund private eye Cannon and the bigger half of Jake and the Fatman).
 For the TV adaptation, producers offered the part to John Wayne, but Wayne was a movie star and television was a newfangled medium.
 Wayne and Arness had made the anti-Communist film Big Jim McLain three years earlier, and the two men had become friends and made several more films together.
 Wayne suggested Arness would be perfect as Dillon, and even introduced the first episode, before the opening credits.

 At first, Gunsmoke was half an hour, and filmed in black and white.
 After six half-hour years, it expanded to a full hour.
 Beginning with its twelfth season, Gunsmoke was filmed in color.
 It was a top-10 rated show for thirteen of its twenty seasons, and it is still the longest-running dramatic show in prime time TV history.
 In total, 635 Gunsmoke episodes were filmed, plus five TV movies in the late 1980s and early 1990s, making it the only prime time TV series that ran in five consecutive decades.
-The follow-up TV movies were "Matt Dillon" movies, but there were no Gunsmoke "reunion" shows.
+At six feet, seven inches tall, Arness was believed to be the tallest actor ever to star in a television series.
+In Gunsmoke's medium-close shots, the other actors were usually standing on elevated platforms, so their faces could be in the camera frame.

 Father: Rolf E. Aurness (b.
 1894)